Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 The generator transforms most of these settings to the corresponding implementation as is.
 The only thing which is used outside of the entity classes is the [edit type](#relation-edit-type) which controls how relationships are handled in [edit actions](#edit-action).

-Join relationships are automatically incorporated into the dql queries which are placed in the entity repository classes.
+Join relationships are automatically incorporated into the DQL queries which are placed in the entity repository classes.
 You can override these methods for changing selection details if required.

 #### One to one relationship